wp-plugins/ezanga-intext/readme.txt

 What's Traffic Advisors?

 eZanga.com's advanced fraud protection platform detects users' behavior patterns and determines in real-time whether or not the traffic source is a legitimate user or an automated machine.
 To maintain traffic quality, fraudulent clicks are eliminated before the client's budget is spent on them.
-By analyzing billions of searches per month, Traffic Advisors® is able to make judgments and respond quickly.
+By analyzing billions of searches per month, Traffic Advisors&reg; is able to make judgments and respond quickly.
 This ensures maximum exposure for advertisers through relevant ad placement.

 https://trafficadvisors.ezanga.com/